grpc/proposal/A40-csds-support.md

 configs for a channel**.
 The CSDS is not designed for finer granularity than individual processes.

-If we decided to support sharing XdsClient across multiple channels, the boundary of each channel’s xDS config will be blurry.
+gRPC supports sharing XdsClient across multiple channels, the boundary of each channel’s xDS config will be blurry.
 Injecting xDS info into a channel tracing service won’t be the right direction in the long term.

 ### Solution: Config Dump via File